WOOSEUNGHOON/MOVERY-public/README.md

 (e.g., python3 Detector.py redis)
 ```

-Currently, there are 10 target programs that can detect vulnerabilities:
+Currently, there are 10 target programs that can be used to detect vulnerabilities:
 'arangodb', 'crown', 'emscripten', 'ffmpeg', 'freebsd-src', 'git', 'opencv', 'openMVG', 'reactos', 'redis'.

 ### About